-Supreme Court said that each case must be decided on its own particular facts, under the totality of the circumstances.

-Quasi-Governmental Corporations

-Factors considered by the Supreme Court look at the extent to which the corporation is more public or more private with regard to its:
+- Factors considered by the Wisconsin Supreme Court look at the extent to which the corporation is more public or more private with regard to its:

-- funding
+- Funding

-- functions
+- Functions

-- appearance
+- Appearance

-- control
+- Control

-- record keeping
+- Record keeping

-The Court emphasized, however, that the list of factors is open-ended and no single factor is decisive.
+- The court emphasized, however, that the list of factors is open-ended and no single factor is decisive.

+Governmental Bodies | Conclusion

-Governmental Bodies Conclusion: Determining whether a particular entity is or is not a governmental body is a highly fact-specific question for which there often is no simple, bright line answer.
-You should learn to identify the important issues and ask the right questions, so you can effectively seek assistance, when needed.
+- Determining whether a particular entity is or is not a governmental body: - Highly fact-specific question - There often is no simple, bright line answer.